E-Zijlstra/ez-volume-normalizer/README.md

 #### Settings
 - start/width: operating range, relative to the target level.
 - release: how quickly to reduce the volume reduction
-- lookback: how far back to look for peaks, in millisecond.
+- lookback: Hold time.
+How far back in time to look for peaks.
 Higher values avoids pumping effects.
-  If you have low settings for the normalizer you won't notice much difference.
-Disable the normalizer and crank up the volume to see the effect.

-### Low volume boost
-This may be useful or not.
-It changes the output volume curve.

 ### Power off
 - Disable normalizer